 Legislative Goals

 The BPCLC works to advance pro-reproductive health rights legislation and to prevent legislation from being passed that would serve to restrict access to safe and legal abortion, contraception, and comprehensive sex education.
-During the 2019-2020 Legislative Session, the BPCLC is focused on the bills listed below.
+During the 2024 Legislative Session, the BPCLC is focused on the bills listed below, which address Protecting and Expanding Access to Reproductive and Sexual Health Care; Protecting Reproductive Rights, Reproductive Health Care Providers, and Patients; Maternal Health; and Sexual Health.
 Click on the header of each current bill to view the bill's status, primary sponsor and co-sponsors, text, and legislative history.

 Abortion Access Fund (A.1473 Reyes)